hoenn/go-hn/README.md

 ```

 ### Concepts
-Stories, comments, jobs, asks and polls are all "items" and `Item(id string) (interface{}, error)` requires you to switch on the returned item's type to use the following structs:
+Stories, comments, jobs, asks and polls are all "items" and `Item(id string) (interface{}, error)` encourages you to assert the type of the item returned:

 #### Items